marcellbarsony/dotfiles/README.md

+**Personal Arch Linux configuration files**

+For the documentation please refer to the [Wiki](https://github.com/marcellbarsony/linux/wiki "Wiki - Marci's Arch config") page.

 ## Important note

 Please note that this configuration is at an early stage and is under development.

-## Documentation

-For the documentation please refer to the [Wiki](https://github.com/marcellbarsony/linux/wiki "Wiki - Marci's Arch config") page.